-The wheel lift has a telescopic section and a tow bar, as shown in Figure 3.
-The telescopic section can be extended and retracted to allow the tow bar to reach the vehicle to be towed.
+The wheel lift has a telescopic section and a T-bar, as shown in Figure 3.
+The telescopic section can be extended and retracted to allow the T-bar to reach the vehicle to be towed.

 FIGURE 3 - WHEEL LIFT